AcademySoftwareFoundation/opencue.io/content/docs/Other guides/customizing-rqd.md

 1. Open a terminal.

 1. Change to the directory you cloned or downloaded the OpenCue repository to.
-For example, if `OpenCue`` directory is in in your home directory, run the following command:
+For example, if the `OpenCue` directory is in in your home directory, run the following command:

     ```bash